-After the work in [23], most DCOP research focused on agents placed on remote computers with problem distribution motivated by privacy [24].
+Cycles/SMs After the Yokoo et.al's work in 1992, most DCOP research focused on agents placed on remote computers with problem distribution motivated by privacy [24].
 Due to the small ratio between the cost of a constraint check and the cost of one message latency in Internet, the standard evaluation model selected in many subsequent publications completely dropped the accounting of constraint checks.
 A common assumption adopted for evaluation is that local computations can be made arbitrarily fast (local problems are assumed small and an agent can make his computation on arbitrarily fast supercomputers).
 Instead, message latency between agents is a cost that cannot be circumvented in environments distributed due to privacy constraints.
 The metric in [24] is:

-$$cycles = LT \langle \mathbf{1}, \emptyset, \emptyset \rangle$$
+cycles (aka. sequential messages) = $LT\langle \mathbf{1}, \emptyset, \emptyset \rangle$